 Immunotherapy is one of the most important advances of modern times within oncology.
-Unfortunately, many immunotherapies- particularly cytokine immunotherapies are toxic when given systemically.
-Despite a track-record of success in animal models, including dramatic tumor regressions, many of these cytokines have not been moved into broad human clinical trials because of serious, dose-limiting toxicities.
+Unfortunately, many immunotherapies- are toxic when given systemically.
+Despite a track-record of success in animal models, including dramatic tumor regressions, many of these therapies have not been moved into broad human clinical trials because of serious, dose-limiting toxicities.

-One of the major advantages of our platform is the ability to package many different agents, ranging from small molecules to proteins for clinician-triggered, tumor-specific release.
-This has enabled us to collaborate with other entities to customize our delivery platform to meet the unique needs of their therapeutics.
+One of the major advantages of this platform is the ability to package many different agents, ranging from small molecules to proteins for clinician-triggered, tumor-specific release.
+This has enabled us to collaborate with other entities to customize the delivery platform to meet the unique needs of their therapeutics.

 NanoRED's mission is to change the way that cancer is treated.
 To do this, we will pursue a rapid clinical trial strategy.
-Our initial target indications include soft tissue sarcomas, where our focus will initially be on orphan indications such as rhabdomyosarcoma, allowing for faster and more efficient clinical trials.
+Our initial target indications include triple negative breast cancer (TNBC), and soft tissue sarcomas, where our focus will initially be on orphan indications such as rhabdomyosarcoma, allowing for faster and more efficient clinical trials.
 Soft tissue sarcomas are highly vascular, and situated ideally for treatment with IR-activated therapies.
-In addition, the dramatic clinical need, coupled with Orphan Disease status enhances our ability to partner with other pharmaceutical entities to facilitate rapid development of NR001.
-Preclinical work has also validated our platform in mouse models of breast cancer.
+In addition, the dramatic clinical need, coupled with Orphan Disease status enhances our ability to partner with other pharmaceutical entities to facilitate rapid development of NR-01.
+Preclinical work has also validated this platform in mouse models of breast cancer.